npatta01/npatta01.github.io/content/about.md

 ---

-I am data engineer at a media startup in NY.
+I am Machine Learning Engineer at a health care startup in NY.
 Previously I was a software engineer at Comcast and a Masters student in Computer Science from RIT.

 Learning is my goal.
 There are so many things I am excited to learn and share my trials and triumps.

-If there is something you feel that I know and would love to discus with me.
+If there is something you feel that I know and would love to discus with me, please reach out.